Assessing the Business Process Modeling Competences of Large Language Models: Discussion

 \subsection{Strengths and Weaknesses of LLMs in BPMN modeling}

 The experimental results reveal several strengths and weaknesses of LLMs in BPMN modeling.
 In the following, we will elaborate on them.
-The high pragmatic scores disclose a strength of LLMs in generating BPMN models that are easy to understand by humans, visible by the high $Q_{\text{prag}}$ consistently above 0.8.
-Similarly, the syntactic scores $Q_{\text{syn}}$ of more than 0.75 for all LLMs hint at strong performance in following formal BPMN 2.0 syntax rules.
-However, deficits remain in the semantic quality of the generated BPMNs.
+The high pragmatic scores $Q_{\text{prag}}$, consistently above $0.8$, show a strength of LLMs in generating BPMN models that are easy to understand by humans.
+Similarly, the syntactic scores $Q_{\text{syn}}$ of more than $0.75$ for all LLMs hint at strong performance in following formal BPMN 2.0 syntax rules.
+However, deficits remain in the semantic quality of the generated BPMN models.

 Further inspection of specific quality metrics revealed common limitations.
-In syntactic quality, many LLMs frequently violated the requirement of matching join gateways for each split gateway, suggesting a systemic issue.
-Pragmatic quality metrics, particularly sequentiality and separability, were often lower (around 0.5), indicating that LLMs often generated processes with multiple parallel paths or loops and limited block structuring.
-This makes the BPMN appear unorganized.
+In terms of syntactic quality, many LLMs frequently violated the requirement to match join gateways to each split gateway, suggesting a systemic issue.
+Pragmatic quality metrics, particularly sequentiality and separability, were often lower (around $0.5$), indicating that LLMs often generated processes with multiple parallel paths or loops and limited block structuring.
+This makes the BPMN model appear unorganized.
 Within semantic quality, labeling accuracy (natural language subgroup) consistently scored lower than structural semantic quality metrics.
-This indicates that the LLMs have issues in generating fitting labels.
+This indicates that the LLMs have issues in generating fitting labels with regard to the automated measures.
+This suggests that activity naming remains challenging to match expert reference labels exactly.
+However, this result depends on the chosen similarity operationalization and may under-credit acceptable paraphrases.

-A major weakness of LLMs is their ability to generate valid BPMN-XML files, even if not including the layout information, and allowing for one refinement try.
-Only Llama 3.1 70b reached a validity correctness of above 90\%, allowing it to be used in practice.
-There is substantial variability among LLMs, with $Q_{\text{prag}}$ values ranging from 0.3067 for Falcon 3 10b to 0.9733 for Llama 3.1 70b.
+A major weakness of LLMs is their ability to generate valid BPMN XML files; even though the layout part in the BPMN file had not to be generated, and one refinement loop was allowed.
+Only \textit{llama3.3:70b-instruct} reached a validity correctness of above 90\%, allowing it to be used in practice.
+There is substantial variability among LLMs, with $Q_{\text{val}}$ values ranging from 0.3067 for \textit{falcon3:10b-instruct} to 0.9733 for \textit{llama3.3:70b-instruct}.
 Nevertheless, no specific textual description consistently led to invalid outputs across all LLMs, suggesting validity issues are primarily LLM-specific rather than input-dependent.
-However, generating a valid BPMN-XML file can be considered a challenge in its own, given the length of a typical BPMN-XML file and its strict requirements.
+However, generating a valid BPMN XML file can be considered a challenge in its own, given the length of a typical BPMN XML file and its strict requirements.